mchung/heroku-buildpack-wordpress/README.markdown

 # This keeps upstream changes separate from blog changes.
 ```

-Pull changes from upstream into `master`
+Pull changes from upstream into `master`.
 ```bash
 $ git co master
 $ git pull